The Field's Christmas gift guide for men - The Field

 When it comes to buying presents for the sporting gent, The Field's Christmas gift guide for men has got it all in the bag

 The Christmas shopping panic can cease.
 The Field‘s Christmas gift guide for men has it in the bag, with everything from gilets and journals to cufflinks and caps.
-Be sure to also take a look at our guide to luxury advent calendars and, if the gentlemen in your life has a long list of kit on his list for Father Christmas, our guide to the best shooting coats, best shooting ties and best shooting jumpers.
+Be sure to also take a look at our Christmas gift guide for women, plus our feature on luxury advent calendars and, for those with a long sporting wish list this Christmas, our guide to the best shooting coats, best shooting ties and best shooting jumpers.

 The Field’s Christmas Gift Guide For Men